All you need to know about ViDA

 How you can prepare

-Our checkout integration ClearVAT provides a border-free sales experience for orders within the EU and takes over all tax obligations you have to fulfil.
+Our checkout integration ClearVAT provides a border-free sales experience for orders within the EU and takes over all tax obligations you must fulfil.